1871fotc/fotc/docs/walks/anchors-aweigh.md

 ## Captain C. S. Thow <small>(13-16-10)</small>

 Charles Stewart Thow was the son of Alexander Thow and Elizabeth Smith.
-He died on the 2 Jun 1883 aged 43 and was buried on the same day.
+He died on the 2 June 1883 aged 43 and was buried on the same day.

 <!--